dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 external discussion they have as well.
 After all, art is much less so what it is in itself and more so the sum of what it inspires in us.
 There is no such thing as a "finished" work of art.
-And thus, works that doesn't drive a dialogue, works that don't make us ask new questions or provide a new light with which to revisit old modes of thinking, these works just don't have as much depth.
+And thus, works that don't drive a dialogue and works that don't make us ask new questions or provide a new light with which to revisit old modes of
+thinking: these works just don't have as much depth.
 They are flat.

 ### Timeless and Universal Themes